 On January 3, 2022, Algonquin announced that Liberty Utilities (Eastern Water Holdings) Corp., a wholly-owned subsidiary of AQN, completed the previously announced acquisition of New York American Water Company, Inc. from American Water Works Company, Inc. for a purchase price of approximately $608 million.
 In addition, on October 26, 2021, the company acquired Kentucky Power Company and AEP Kentucky Transmission Company for a total purchase price of roughly $2.846 billion.

-With $528.6 million in revenue, the corporation recorded a 40% rise in revenue compared to the third quarter of 2020.
-Trading at $18.09 as of February 26, 2022 (1:43 am), the company holds a bright future, making it the best time to invest in it.
+With $528.6 million in revenue, the corporation recorded a 40% rise compared to the third quarter of 2020.
+Trading at $18.09 as of February 26, 2022 (1:43 am), the company has a bright future, making it the best time to invest.
 A dividend yield of 4.749% and a P/E value of 14.30 vouches for its profitability.

 Canadian Utilities Limited (TSX:CU)

 Canadian Utilities Limited is a utility company and a subsidiary of Atco’s logistics company.
 Electricity (generation, transmission, and distribution), pipelines & liquid (natural gas and water), and Retail Energy are the company’s primary divisions.
 Based in Calgary, Alberta, the company holds $20 billion in assets and primarily operates in Canada and Australia, with some programs in the United States and Mexico.
-Atco Energy, a significant partnership formed by Canadian Utilities, delivers Alberta low-cost and ecological energy solutions.Â
+Atco Energy, a significant partnership formed by Canadian Utilities, delivers Alberta low-cost and ecological energy solutions.

 On November 10, 2021, Pacific Northern Gas Ltd. (PNG) and ATCO Future Fuel RNG Limited Partnership (ATCO Future Fuel) announced a deal to sell and buy Renewable Natural Gas (RNG) from ATCO Future Fuel’s new biomethane facility in Two Hills County, Alberta.
 As a result, Canadian Utilities Limited earned $586 million ($2.17 per share) in 2021, up by $51 million ($0.21 per share) from the previous year’s $535 million ($1.96 per share).
 Currently, the company offers a dividend yield of 5.042%.